jurgenweber/puppet-gitlist/README.md

 Module to install/manage gitlist.
 Intended to pair with eshamow-gitolite for full management of git stack.
 Expects Apache+PHP installed and configured on target node.

-Currently supports RHEL or CentOS 6 only.
+Currently supports RHEL or CentOS 6 and Debian 6 only.
 Future targets:

-RHEL 5 or 6
+RHEL 5
-Debian 6 or 7
+Debian 7
 Ubuntu 12.04

 ##Setup